apositivementalattitude/gamedayPromotions/README.md

-### This is a discord bot that takes data from multiple sports APIs in the Los Angeles area and messages me to get discounted food.
+### This is a discord bot that takes webscraped data from Los Angeles area and messages me to get discounted food.

 # The current Los Angeles area teams that have promotions are: